Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Related Work

-In recent years, ML techniques have been proposed to approximate market-clearing algorithms and/or to accelerate their underlying optimization processes.
-One line of inquiry aims at approximating optimal solutions of market-clearing optimizations directly.
-In the context of DC-Optimal Power Flow (DC-OPF), a linearized variant of AC-OPF, deep learning has been shown to approximate optimal solutions successfully, given a variety of input configurations (e.g., \cite{velloso2021combining,pan2020deepopf}).
-Recent work has also proposed techniques to assess the worst-case performance and constraint violations of the proposed approaches (e.g., \cite{venzke2020verification,venzke2020learning}).
-Optimal solutions of the non-convex AC-OPF have also been successfully approximated by deep learning on simpler test cases (e.g., \cite{pan2019deepopf,zamzam2020learning,donti2021dc3,donon2020deep,cengil2022learning,park2022self}).
-The combination of deep learning and Lagrangian duality to reduce constraint violations, together with a feasibility restoration process using load flows, was shown to find high-quality solutions to real-world AC-OPF test cases \cite{fioretto2020predicting,chatzos2020high,chatzos2021spatial}.
+In the context of DC-Optimal Power Flow (DC-OPF), deep learning has been shown to approximate optimal solutions successfully, given a variety of input configurations (e.g., \cite{velloso2021combining,pan2020deepopf}).
+Optimal solutions of the non-convex AC-OPF have also been successfully approximated by deep learning on simpler test cases (e.g., \cite{pan2019deepopf,zamzam2020learning,donon2020deep,cengil2022learning,park2022self}).
+The combination of deep learning and Lagrangian duality reducing constraint violations, together with a feasibility restoration process using load flows, was shown to find high-quality solutions to real-world AC-OPF test cases \cite{fioretto2020predicting,chatzos2020high,chatzos2021spatial}.
 A DNN architecture exploiting the patterns appearing in real-world market-clearing solutions was shown to approximate the solution of large-scale Security-Constrained Economic Dispatch (SCED) problems effectively \cite{Chen2022_LearningOptimizationProxies}.
 Feasibility restoration, which is imperative in this context, can be obtained by warm-starting optimization solvers with deep-learning approximations, (e.g., \cite{baker2019learning,chen2020hot,diehl2019warm}) or finding active constraints in SCUC (e.g., \cite{xavier2021learning}), DC-OPF (e.g., \cite{deka2019learning}), and AC-OPF (e.g., \cite{robson2019learning,hasan2021hybrid}).

 Deep learning has also been exploited to find better heuristics.
-Those approaches include approximating Newton's method for solving AC-OPFs (e.g., \cite{baker2020learning}) and estimating parameters in the ADMM algorithm via reinforcement learning scheme (e.g., \cite{zeng2021reinforcement}).
+Those approaches include approximating Newton's method for solving AC-OPFs (e.g., \cite{baker2020learning}) and estimating parameters in the ADMM algorithm via a reinforcement learning scheme (e.g., \cite{zeng2021reinforcement}).
 These attempts usually have been framed in more general optimization settings beyond the power-system domain.
 Those include reinforcement learning for general integer programming (e.g., \cite{tang2020reinforcement}), combinatorial optimization (e.g., \cite{khalil2017learning}), and MIP (e.g., \cite{nair2020solving}).
+GNN, a DNN architecture for graph-structured data, has been utilized especially in AC-OPF \cite{donon2020deep,diehl2019warm,Owerko2020}.